 Save it and forget it

 Right off the top each month, consider making yourself the first bill you pay.
 Contribute to your workplace retirement plan and take advantage of any employer matching.
-Consider opening an IRA for additional retirement savings if you’re eligible, or open a share account you can fund with an eye to the future.
-Sign up for direct deposit, so your designated savings goes right into an LGFCU Deposit IRA or LGFCU Share Savings Account automatically, making saving effortless.
+Consider opening an IRA for additional retirement savings if you’re eligible.
+This is a good way to help fund your future.
+Sign up for automatic deposit too!
+Your designated funds automatically go into a Traditional or Roth IRA, making saving effortless.
+Not sure which IRA is right for you?
+Knowing the differences between a Traditional and a Roth IRA will help you with your savings goals.

 Save it and use it

-Once payment obligations are out of the way, your savings diversification can get to work.
-Start saving for things you want, such as a new house or a vacation.
-Collect loose change then periodically exchange the coins for cash that can be deposited into your Holiday Cash Club Account to help pay for holiday gifts.
-Put off buying a new car for one year, but start making the payments to yourself.
+Once payment obligations are out of the way, start saving for things you want, such as a vacation.
+Or, collect loose change and then periodically exchange the coins for cash that can be deposited into your Holiday Cash Club Account to help pay for holiday gifts.
+Alternatively, use that money on a holiday getaway.
+It’s up to you to decide how you want to spend your holiday savings.

-Savings doesn’t have to be the boring act of simply moving cash into a place where you “can’t touch it” as the old saying goes.
-Instead, put your fingerprints all over it to grow it and use it when necessary.
-Even if the amounts are small at first, the practice will build over time and you’ll create an ever stronger financial foundation.
-Visit your local branch if you’re ready to open a Deposit IRA or Share Account.
+Saving doesn’t mean hands-off.
+Put your fingerprints all over your money to grow it and use it when necessary.
+Even if the amounts are small at first, your savings will build over time and you’ll create an ever-stronger financial foundation.
+Log in to your account and simply move money, if you’re ready to get started with any of these savings vehicles.